 The qualifying time for boston marathon participation is not easy.

-You would think having run under 2.20 for the classic distance me mentioning that it isn’t easy would be comical, not so.
+You would think having run under 2.20 for the classic distance me mentioning that is comical.

 They both warrant equal respect.

-Athletes who aren’t as fortunate to have the opportunity to train full-time have other time constraints and responsibilities so many times I feel someone training to earn a qualifying time for boston marathon participation is an even more impressive feat.
+These athletes have other time constraints and responsibilities So, someone training to earn a qualifying time for boston marathon participation is an even more impressive feat.

-The Boston Marathon, similar to other major Japanese marathons such as Lake Biwa and Fukiyoka require participants to run specific times in order to enter.
+The Boston Marathon, similar to other major Japanese marathons such as Lake Biwa and Fukioka require participants to run specific times in order to enter.